235u/proposals/GamePriceComparison/README.md

 - Stackoverflow, [How to get the price of an app in Steam WebAPI?](https://stackoverflow.com/questions/13784059/how-to-get-the-price-of-an-app-in-steam-webapi)
 - Official Team Fortress Wiki, [Rough documentation for the storefront API](https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI#Known_methods) - exposed via [Big Picture mode](https://support.steampowered.com/kb_article.php?ref=5006-ASLN-3202&l=english).

-Do you need the current prices of all games available on Steam?
+Do you need the current prices of all the games available on Steam?
 That's more than **80K** titles, see [app-list.json](docs/app-list.json) (taking 5+ MiB), returned by the [GetAppList](https://partner.steamgames.com/doc/webapi/ISteamApps#GetAppList) endpoint.

 Note that

-- each and every title requires at least one additional request for pricing;
+- every title requires at least one additional request for pricing;
-- the oficcially unsupported API required might be limited to n requests per unit of time;
+- the officially unsupported API required might be limited to n requests per unit of time;
 - every title has an initial price and often one discount price (e.g. 20% off), the latter mutating over time, various packages/bundles and DLCs not considered;
 - some titles (e.g. specific editions) are unavailable for some countries (on Steam).